crisu83/yii-imagemanager/README.md

   {
     return array(
       ......
-      array('uploadedFile', 'file'), // configure the validator if necessary );
+      array('upload', 'file'), // configure the validator if necessary );
   }